 The 7- Steps of a Buy-In Continuum™ of Any Prospect

 You may not be totally aware of these steps, what some refer to as “the Buyer’s Journey”.
 But, I guarantee if they don’t go through them, they will never buy.
-If they don’t give each step enough effort to thoroughly complete the process, they may buy once but may regret it.
+If they don’t give each step enough effort to thoroughly complete the process, they may buy once but may regret it and so will you.

 Sometimes they will do several steps together.
 They might skip a step, but unless all are completed to their satisfaction, they will continue to stall or just vanish and stop returning your calls.
 As a business owner, your job is to ensure your sales people help prospects complete all seven.
 To succeed, your own sales process has to include a way to verify each step is done and encourage your prospect to do so and keep moving.

 Step 1: Decide they need to take action

 If all is well there is no action.
 They can be looking for an opportunity to improve, a way to overcome something that is dissatisfying, or to keep from the loss of the status quo.
 Without one of these decisions, you will never convince them to move forward and buy.

 Step 2: Identify a specific meaningful goal

 The goal can be realistic, opportunistic, a requirement (such as a government regulation), fantastic or almost any modifier you want to use.
 The buy-in continuum™ stalls out until they have a goal — which will probably change as they go through this process.